owickstrom/wickstrom.tech/src/posts/2024-05-23-statically-typed-functional-programming-python-312.md

 Let's start with a classic example from the functional programming world: an evaluator for a simple expression-based language.
 It only supports a few operations in order to keep it simple.
-First, I model the different types of expressions there are using dataclasses and a union type:
+First, we the different types of expressions there are using dataclasses and a union type:

 ```python